TestSubjector/BattleCode2022/battlecode22-scaffold/NOTES.md

 * 4 tree for unexplored tiles (Discord: general, Jan 9; 12:25PM)
 * Boundary Volume Hierarchy??
 * Make the weak archons travel to the stronger archon to form a defensive line.
+* If the combat unit kills enemy unit and then senses that unit location, will that sense return true or false?
+Ask in Discord.